almartin82/appdemo/readme.md

 TNTP Sample Teacher Data App
 ====================

+_We tried to make a sample OpenCPU app using the TNTP extension, but ran out of time._

 The purpose of this OpenCPU app is to demonstrate how to use the [opencpu.js](http://github.com/jeroenooms/opencpu.js) library for calling R functions from Javascript using OpenCPU.

 Cloud Demo